In practice: How accurate is Google Translate?

 The following are scenarios where caution should be exercised:

-1. Medical and Legal Settings: Google Translate should be avoided in critical situations such as medical emergencies or legal proceedings where high accuracy and data privacy is paramount.
+- Medical and legal settings: Google Translate should be avoided in critical situations such as medical emergencies or legal proceedings where high accuracy and data privacy is paramount.
 Studies have shown discrepancies in translation accuracy in sensitive fields like healthcare and law.
 Moreover, you grant Google a licence to host, reproduce, distribute, communicate, and use content you enter.

-2. Police Work: Instances have emerged illustrating the potential for miscommunication and errors when using Google Translate in police investigations.
+- Police work: Instances have emerged illustrating the potential for miscommunication and errors when using Google Translate in police investigations.
 Judges have noted its limitations, emphasising the need for human translators in law enforcement contexts.
 It also risks breaching data privacy due to the rights given Google when data is entered.

-3. Complex or Creative Translations: For nuanced or creative content, such as literature or marketing materials, relying solely on Google Translate may lead to inaccuracies or loss of meaning.
+- Complex or creative translations: For nuanced or creative content, such as literature or marketing materials, relying solely on Google Translate may lead to inaccuracies or loss of meaning.
 Human translators are better equipped to capture subtleties and maintain the intended tone and style.
+Human translation is crucial for maintaining style and voice in high visibility content.

-4. Single Word Translations or Idiomatic Expressions: Google Translate struggles with nuances and context, especially when translating individual words or idiomatic expressions that lack direct equivalents in the target language.
+- Single word translations or idiomatic expressions: Google Translate struggles with nuances and context, especially when translating individual words or idiomatic expressions that lack direct equivalents in the target language.
 This can result in inaccurate or misleading translations.

-5. Non-verbal Communication: When non-verbal cues or nuances play a significant role in communication, such as sarcasm or irony, Google Translate may fail to accurately convey the intended message.
+- Non-verbal communication: When non-verbal cues or nuances play a significant role in communication, such as sarcasm or irony, Google Translate may fail to accurately convey the intended message.

-6. Grammar and Syntax Variations: Variations in grammar rules or syntax between languages can pose challenges for Google Translate, particularly when dealing with complex grammatical structures or language features like the subjunctive mood.
+- Grammar and syntax variations: Variations in grammar rules or syntax between languages can pose challenges for Google Translate, particularly when dealing with complex grammatical structures or language features like the subjunctive mood.

 It is essential to understand the limitations and potential risks associated with relying solely on machine translation, especially in contexts where precision and clarity are critical.